 Just the way investing each month into the stock market minimises your risk exposure by preventing over-exposure to any single market condition, investing a little bit each month into bitcoin can prevent you from over-exposing your money to the inevitable swings of bitcoin.
 As of writing, bitcoin saw a low of less than $4,000 USD in March 2020, and also neared its historical high of nearly $19,800 USD.
 Given that it’s a utility token, it’s impossible to know if the severe drop will keep dropping or if the spike will keep spiking.
 So don’t pile 5% of your net worth into bitcoin in one single deposit.
 Instead, dollar-cost average each month.

 Given that bitcoin is a volatile security, it's important not to put money into it that you intend to spend anytime soon.
-In other words, this bitcoin is the one of the last places you want to put your emergency fund or your funds earmarked for downpayment for that flat next year.
+In other words, bitcoin is the one of the last places you want to put your emergency fund or your funds earmarked for downpayment for that apartment next year.

 Diversifying your assets is important so that you can bring in more returns from more places.
 It takes the pressure off of one investment.
 Investing in different assets can be a great way to learn about a new space or industry.
 As with any investment, do your research to make sure you understand what you’re invested in.
 And when you understand what you’re invested in, be sure you’re taking the right steps so that you’re investing responsibly.